Testing of asymptomatic individuals for fast feedback-control of COVID-19 pandemics

 You can download the PSI research memorandum here

-Further an online seminar on the topic by Markus Müller is available here
+Further information on the topic by Markus Müller is available here